American Society of Association Executives

-The mission of the American Society of Association Executives is to promote the value of associations to society and to support the professionalism of the individuals who lead them.
-ASAE promotes this message through its advocacy platform, the Power of A. ASAE is also the American sponsor of the Certified Association Executive (CAE) professional certification program.
+The ASAE manages the Power of A, which is its advocacy platform.
+It is the American sponsor of the Certified Association Executive (CAE) professional certification program.

+History

 In 1963, ASAE's board created the ASAE Foundation with the stated purpose "to advance the science of association management, to diffuse and cultivate knowledge and understanding of associations, and to uphold the high standards of associations generally."

-ASAE Business Services, Inc. (ABSI), ASAE's wholly owned subsidiary, provides business solutions to the association community that help associations grow and prosper, save time and money, and simplify the business of running an association.

-ASAE publishes Associations Now, a monthly journal with a daily news email.

 Michelle Mason has been the president and chief executive officer of ASAE since September 2021.